tbyerly/agility2018-dhd/docs/class3/module2/lab4.rst

 - Stop the slowread attack by using CTRL+C.

-Task 2 – Create Protection Profile for Dos HTTP Object
+Task 2 – Create Protection Profile for Dos https Object
 ------------------------------------------------------

 - In the BIG-IP Configuration Utility, open the **DoS Configuration >> Protection Profiles** page and click the **Create** button.

 - Name the profile dos_HTTPS and **select** the HTTP Families Vectors.
-Hover over the HTTP Vector page to configure.
-At the far right click the "edit" pencil.
 Change the settings depicted in the image below.

 - Hover in the HTTP box and **Click** in the ""White Space""